vianarafael/koe/BUILD_PLAN.md

 # Build Plan

-Build a minimal viable product for Koe that allows users to authenticate with Twitter, fetch their recent tweets and engagement metrics, assign point values to interaction types, and view a dashboard summarizing engagement scores.
+Build a minimal viable product for EngageMeter that allows users to authenticate with Twitter, fetch their recent tweets and engagement metrics, assign point values to interaction types, and view a dashboard summarizing engagement scores.
 Focus on fast iteration with a lean stack and simple UI.
 Prioritize core flows and deploy within one week.

 ## 📝 Commit Plan